 If you are waiting on a test result, the people you live with and other close contacts do not need to be in quarantine unless the local public health unit tells them to.
 They should stay away from the sick person as much as possible.
 If the test result is positive, they may be assessed as a close contact and will then need to be in quarantine.

 If you’ve been tested in a public Queensland Health facility and have not received any call or a SMS notification and would like to follow up your negative test result, you can call Pathology Queensland on 1800 472 847.
 Test results for those under 16 years old cannot be provided over the phone, but you can request a copy of the result to be sent to your GP.

 Please wait at least 36-48 hours after your test was collected.
-This service is currently available from Monday to Friday, 7:00am to 5:30pm.
+This service is currently available from Monday to Friday, 7.00am to 5.30pm and Saturday and Sunday, 8.00am-4.00pm.
 Hours may be extended during periods of expanded and surge testing.